scloud19/SECipedia/AWS/aws_cloudfront.md

       You must store the media files in an s3 bucket.
       To utilize live streaming, use a web distribution

+  Setting Up
+    It is a good idea to put all of your CDN content in an S3 bucket.
-You can put CF in front of an S3 bucket or Load Balancer

-When setting up
+    You can put CF in front of an S3 bucket or Load Balancer When setting up with an S3 bucket, restrict bucket access to make sure that people don't sidestep the CDN

+    If you're utilizing this with apache (and you want to serve the files out of the DF distro) httpd.conf
+        Find AllowOverride and change to "ALL"
+          AllowOverride All
+      htaccess
+        Create an htaccess file with a regex that will reroute certain URLs to your cloudfront distro

+        Google "Url rewrite generator"